The global elevator market is expected to grow from $88 billion to $125 billion by 2021. That’s a steep rise.

 KONE, one of the world’s largest elevator manufacturers, took an interesting approach of leveraging the open-innovation model to capitalize on the market expansion.
 It partnered with IBM to launch a hackathon-based innovation campaign.

-KONE is a Finnish international engineering and service company employing roughly 52,000+ personnel globally.
+Headquartered in Finland, KONE is an international engineering and service company employing roughly 52,000+ personnel globally.
 Founded in 1910, it is currently the fourth largest manufacturer of elevators and escalators worldwide.
 KONE provides local service in over 50 countries and has consistently been one of the most innovative companies in Europe and the rest of the world.